 Only one highlighting shade

 Despite the ultra-affordable price tag, this quad comes with plenty of options.
-We greatly appreciate that there are three contouring shades in different bronze hues, allowing you to mix and match to find the best one for you.
-The highlighting shade adds the best contrasting pop.
+We greatly appreciate that it includes three contouring shades in different bronze hues, allowing you to mix and match to find the best one for you.
+The highlighting shade adds a pretty contrasting pop.

 Best for Fair Skin: Make Up For Ever Pro Sculpting Face Palette